 Another dining highlight is Miner's Camp

 at the base of Silverlode Express and Quicksilver Gondola.
-Savor homemade soups, chili, artisan salads, and the ever-popular Mediterranean gyros or kabobs.
+Savor homemade soups, chili, artisan salads and the ever-popular Mediterranean gyros or kabobs.
 This is a cafeteria-style eatery but you won’t’ find the traditional greasy ski hill fare.
-The made to order stations, fresh ingredients and local inspiration will fuel your afternoon turns.
+The made to order stations, fresh ingredients and local flavors will fuel your afternoon turns.

 From the Park City Mountain Village base area, hit up Legends on the first floor of the Legacy Lodge.
 This family-friendly gastropub serves up delicious locally-sourced meals and features a full-service bar.

 Park City Mountain maintains the state-licensed Little Adventures Children’s Center

 childcare facility on a year-round basis from the Canyons Village base area.
 Children aged 6 weeks to 6 years are provided with engaging and age-appropriate activities.
 Reservations are required.

 POINTS OF INTEREST

 For a memorable visit, consider these unique points of interest when planning a trip to visit Park City Mountain.Historic Mining Tours

 Discover Park City Mountain’s rich silver mining and skiing history on a complimentary guided Silver to Slopes Historic Mining Tour.
 Intermediate or expert skiers will explore the mountain to uncover historic mining structures, hidden relics, and great stories.
 Upon completion of the tour, signature pins are awarded to commemorate the visit.
 Tours depart twice daily; visit Park City Mountain’s website for details.
 For more info on the tours, check out this Ski Utah article

 .
 Please note that this service was suspended for the 2020-2021 season.
 Check with Park City Mountain for current availability.
 Meet the Avalanche Dogs